ashaffer/re-case/Readme.md

 ## Options

-The only CLI option you can pass at the moment is `-ext`, which specifies what to use as the extension.
-This is useful if you have extensions that are not the same as what `.extname()` would normally detect e.g. `.spec.js`, or `.test.js`.
-Extensions will not be transformed.
+  * --case - The case to change to
+  * --ext - If you want to use an extension other than that detected by `path.extname` specify this.
+E.g. `.spec.js` or `.test.js`.
+Extensions are left untouched.

 ## As a library